hprovyn/keras-experiments/README.md

 # keras-experiments
-turn downloaded images into your custom classifier via keras, VGG16 (with circle detection to augment your training)
+simple convenience methods to quickly turn downloaded images into your custom classifier via Keras, VGG16

+Features

+* Automatic labeling and jpg conversion of a directory of downloaded images
+* Center cropping and resizing to 224 x 224 (VGG16 input size)
+* Hough circle detection to augment your training w/ noiseless images (if your domain is circular)
+* Augmentation using Keras ImageDataGenerator
+* Extracting and saving VGG16 embeddings, training classifier on your images, test

-keras w/ theano backend
+Keras w/ Theano backend

 # Simple Example - Pigeon Classifier